Kfkyyian1/automate_recommending_artists/README.md

 4. Gmail: Attach sheet with artist information to email before sending out.
 5. JoyForm: Music label to receive new WhatsApp notification regarding new requests.

+# Efficiency
+## Before Automation
+This task takes approximately 2 minutes.
+Note that it will take longer if there’s a longer list.

+## With Automation
+After filling in the form, it only took approximately 37 seconds to receive and open the email with the recommended artist list.
+This is only a quarter of the time compared to before automation as it eliminates the human manual work needed to compile information and send out an email.
+Additionally, receiving and opening the WhatsApp notification only took 30 seconds.
+The process with an added-on notification is still at least 40% faster than the process above.